FromAriel/SafeEdit/docs/safe_edit_tool_plan.md

 - VS Code/Editor integration that shells out to `safeedit`.

 ## Follow-Up Issues (Nov 2025 Review)
-- **Batch runner/docs mismatch** (`safeedit/src/batch.rs:10-78`, `qa_sandbox/recipes/rename.yaml:1`): the CLI only understands `replace`/`normalize`, yet the plan and QA recipe reference `review`/`rename` steps.
-Decide whether to expand the enum or tighten documentation/examples so recipes reflect the actual parser.
+- **Batch runner verb expansion (optional)** (`safeedit/src/batch.rs:10-120`): block + rename are now wired; consider adding `apply` (patch replay) or `review` steps if we need end-to-end refactors in a single plan, otherwise keep the current surface area documented.
-- **Planned commands:** `script` remains aspirational—either ship a concrete WASM/Lua/Python sandbox with preview-before-write semantics or keep it clearly labeled as "planned" so expectations stay aligned.
+- **Planned commands:** `script` remains aspirational-either ship a concrete WASM/Lua/Python sandbox with preview-before-write semantics or keep it clearly labeled as "planned" so expectations stay aligned.
+- **PowerShell heredoc ampersands:** `block --body-here` still trips PowerShell’s `&` parsing even under `--%`.
+Document the workaround (`write --body-file` + `block --body-file`) and investigate a shell-neutral heredoc ingestion path so inline bodies with `&` don’t require temp files.

 This plan keeps the editing experience transparent, reviewable, and recoverable while giving us headroom to automate ever more complex transformations safely.

+> Reminder: the review-first workflow is the safety net.
+Keep `--apply`/`--yes` for moments when you’ve already inspected the diff; auto-apply intentionally bypasses the prompt.